Makes 4 servings

 - 4 large eggs

-- 2 tbsp Korean red pepper paste (gochujang), or as needed
+- 2 tablespoons Korean red pepper paste (gochujang), or as needed

 - Combine the soy sauce and sugar in a bowl.
 Add the scallions, garlic, ginger, and sesame seeds.
 Add the sesame oil and pepper to taste.
 Add the skirt steak and toss until evenly coated.
 Cover, refrigerate, and let the steak marinate for at least 1 and up to 8 hours.